AdarshZolekar/AI-Chatbot/README.md

 ## Contributing

 Contributions are welcome!
-Fork the repo, make changes, and submit a PR.
+Fork the repo, make changes and submit a PR.